Xuxa: 2015–present: TV Globo exit and new phase

 On 5 March 2015, after 29 years with TV Globo and off air for over a year with the end of TV Xuxa, Xuxa signed on with Rede Record.
 Xuxa and TV Globo had amicably broken their contract in December 2014.
 The arrival of Xuxa in the headquarters of the station was transmitted live by the Program of the Tarde, the station organized one of the biggest events of its history with several links with the fans in the door of its headquarters, in São Paulo, the movement of the employees and the signing of a contract with the presence of the high dome of the broadcaster and journalists of various media, at a press conference specially set up for the blonde at the Teatro Record.
 This was considered one of the biggest signings in the history of the transmitter, according to sites specialized in TV.

 The presenter premiered Xuxa Meneghel, a show of the same name, on 17 August 2015 on RecordTV's Monday night.
 The program, screened directly from RecNov, was inspired by The Ellen DeGeneres Show, and blended humor, music, interviews, games and special features.
 The attraction also opened space for the viewer to interact through social networks.
 Its last episode aired on 19 December 2016.
 After having its release postponed several times, Som Livre launched in December 2016, the thirteenth volume of Xuxa Só Para Baixinhos.
 Recorded in 2014, and expected to be released in September 2016, XPSB 13 earned Xuxa a Latin Grammy nomination, but because it was released after the deadline, it was disqualified by the Latin Recording Academy.
 On 3 April 2017, Xuxa debuted the program Dancing Brasil, a Brazilian version of the American program Dancing with the Stars, produced by Endemol Shine and shown by RecordTV.

-Recently, Xuxa announced the national launch of their new tour of shows, titled XuChá, and based on the traditional tea Chá da Alice.
+Xuxa announced the national launch of their new tour of shows, titled XuChá, and based on the traditional tea Chá da Alice.
 On 6 February 2019, Xuxa also debuted the program The Four Brasil, a Brazilian version of the American program The Four, also produced by the Endemol Shine Group and also shown by RecordTV.

-On 2023, Globoplay released a documentary about her called "Xuxa, o Documentário".
+In 2023, Globoplay released a documentary about her called "Xuxa, o Documentário".